Marc-André Raffalovich: Writings

 In 1894, Raffalovich started to contribute on the subject of homosexuality (unisexualité, as he called it) to the Archives de l'Anthropologie Criminelle, a prestigious review founded in Lyon by Alexandre Lacassagne, a pioneer criminologist and professor of forensic medicine.
 He soon became recognised as an expert in the field, engaging in correspondence with other researchers throughout Europe.

 His magnum opus, Uranisme et unisexualité: étude sur différentes manifestations de l'instinct sexuel was published in 1896.
 In 1897, he started working on Annales de l'unisexualité, and les Chroniques de l'unisexualité with the aim of cataloguing everything published on the subject of homosexuality.
 These have proved useful to historians to this day.

+From 1927 to 1929 Raffalovich contributed articles to the Dominican journal Blackfriars under the pseudonym Alexander Michaelson, recalling writers and artists he had known.
+He commented, too, on modern writers, among them E. B. C. Jones, whom he considered typical of "our clever (in the worst sense of the word) – too clever – women novelists, so sensitive to the charms of nature and of art, of human relationships and of animal favourites, so obtuse, so stupid in the vicinity of sin."
+He mocked the "immoral theories" implied by one of her novel's endings: "Remove chastity from the virtues, exalt conceit, and then write Helen and Felicia."
+(Jones was Robbie Ross's niece.)

 Conversion

 In 1896, under the influence of John Gray, Raffalovich embraced Catholicism and joined the tertiary order of the Dominicans as Brother Sebastian in honour of Saint Sebastian.
 At the same time Gray was ordained a priest.
 In 1905, Gray was appointed to the parish of St Patrick in the working class Cowgate area of Edinburgh.
 Raffalovich followed and settled down nearby, purchasing No. 9, Whitehouse Terrace.
 He contributed greatly to the cost of St Peter's Church in Morningside, Edinburgh, of which Gray was appointed the first parish priest.
 In Whitehouse Terrace, Raffalovich established a successful salon.
 His guests included Henry James, Lady Margaret Sackville, Compton Mackenzie, Max Beerbohm and Herbert Read.